cypw/CRU-Net/README.md

 | Random HSL     | [20,40,50] |

 > Note:
-> We did not use PCA Lighting and another advanced augmentation methods.
+> We did not use PCA Lighting and any other advanced augmentation methods.

 ### Normalization